tahirkhan05/terra-rover-fine-tuned-ssl/README.md

 2. Using the interface:
    - Press 's' to activate voice query mode
+   - Or pres 't' to input prompt into text field
    - Ask questions about plants in view when prompted
    - Press 'q' to quit the application